Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 ## Structured concurrency

-_Coroutine scope_ is responsible for the structure and parent-child relationships between different coroutines.
+* _Coroutine scope_ is responsible for the structure and parent-child relationships between different coroutines.
 Coroutine builders, like `launch` and `async`, need to be started in some scope.
-We always start new coroutines inside a scope.
-_Coroutine context_ stores additional technical information used to run a given coroutine, like the coroutine custom name, or the dispatcher specifying the threads the coroutine should be scheduled on.
+* _Coroutine context_ stores additional technical information used to run a given coroutine, like the coroutine custom name, or the dispatcher specifying the threads the coroutine should be scheduled on.

 When `launch`, `async`, or `runBlocking` are used to start a new coroutine, they automatically create the corresponding